Elan Language Reference

 Unlike a procedure:

-Example of a function and a reference to it:
+Example of a function and reference to it

 +function score(g as Game) returns Int return g.body.length() - 2 end function